Cryptogenic/CPP-Easy-Socket/README.md

 time.

 # Latest Version
-The latest version for this project is 1.1.
-Windows support as well as support for server-sided functionality has been added.
+The latest version for this project is 1.2.
 For more information on the 1.1 update, check the changelog.txt in /docs.

 # Requirements